reza-mirjahanian/awesome-blockchain/Cosmos/Course D/Context/a.md

 -   **Logger:** a logger from the Tendermint libraries.
 [Learn more about logs here ](https://github.com/tendermint/tendermint/blob/master/libs/log/logger.go).
 Modules call this method to create their unique module-specific logger.
 -   **`VoteInfo`:** a list of the ABCI type `VoteInfo`, which includes the name of a validator and a boolean indicating whether they have signed the block.
 -   **Gas meters:** specifically, a `gasMeter` for the transaction currently being processed, using the context and a `blockGasMeter` for the entire block it belongs to.

+Users specify how much in fees they wish to pay for the execution of their transaction.
+These gas meters keep track of how much gas has been used in the transaction or block so far.
+If the gas meter runs out, execution halts.

+-   **`CheckTx` mode:** a boolean value indicating whether a transaction should be processed in `CheckTx` or `DeliverTx` mode.
+-   **Min gas price:** the minimum gas price a node is willing to take to include a transaction in its block.
+This price is a local value configured by each node individually, and should therefore not be used in any functions in sequences leading to state transitions.
+-   **Consensus params:** the ABCI type `Consensus Parameters`, which specifies certain limits for the blockchain, such as maximum gas for a block.
+-   **Event manager:** allows any caller with access to a context to emit events.
+Modules may define module-specific events by defining various types and attributes, or by using the common definitions found in `types/`.
+Clients can subscribe or query for these events.
+These events are collected through `DeliverTx`, `BeginBlock`, and `EndBlock` and are returned to CometBFT for indexing.